DainWs/Crazy-Random-Multiverse/README.md

  - When the player's lead card dies, the player loses.
  - Only when the leader is unprotected can he attack.
  - When a member of a team wins, automatically all their allies, whether alive or dead, also win.
- - When you put a card on the table, it will have a 1 turn cooldown before it can be used.
- - All cards can only hit once per turn unless the card specifies otherwise.
- - You can have unlimited cards in your hand, but only 6 cards on the board plus the leader.
- - Once equipment spells have been applied, when separated from their owner they will disappear.
+ - When you put a card on the taen applied, when separated from their owner they will disappear.
  - If the physical armor breaks the excess damage disappears.
  - If a spell card has an R in its description, that spell is cast automatically.
  - Leftover damage from legendary cards to physical armor of any card type affects health.